Part 1

 You should spend about 20 minutes on Questions 14-27, which are based on Reading Passage 1 below.

-Since the 1960s a wealth of investigations has been conducted, and most of them, thankfully, have been of the ‘non-armchair’ variety.
-While it would be wrong to denigrate all ‘armchair’ research - that based on an examination of available published materials - it has turned out that so little progress had been made in the area of Pacific voyaging because most writers relied on the same old sources - travelers’ journals or missionary narratives compiled by unskilled observers.
-After Sharp, this began to change, and researchers conducted most of their investigations not in libraries, but in the field.
+Since the 1960s, numerous investigations have been conducted, and most of them have been of the ‘non-armchair’ variety.
+While it would be wrong to denigrate all ‘armchair’ research—that based on an examination of available published materials—it has turned out that so little progress had been made in the area of Pacific voyaging because most writers relied on the same old sources: travelers’ journals or missionary narratives compiled by unskilled observers.
+After Sharp, this began to change, and researchers conducted most of their investigations not in libraries but in the field.

-In 1965, David Lewis, a physician and experienced yachtsman, set to work using his own unique philosophy: he took the yacht he had owned for many years and navigated through the islands in order to contact those men who still find their way at sea using traditional methods.
-He then accompanied these men, in their traditional canoes, on test voyages from which all modern instruments were banished from sight, though Lewis secretly used them to confirm the navigator’s calculations.
-His most famous such voyage was a return trip of around 1,000 nautical miles between two islands in midocean.
-Far from drifting, as proposed by Sharp, Lewis found that ancient navigators would have known which course to steer by memorizing which stars rose and set in certain positions along the horizon and this gave them fixed directions by which to steer their boats.
+In 1965, David Lewis, a physician and experienced yachtsman, set to work using his own unique philosophy: he took the yacht he had owned for many years and navigated through the islands in order to contact men who still find their way at sea using traditional methods.
+He then accompanied these men in their traditional canoes on test voyages from which all modern instruments were banished from sight, though Lewis secretly used them to confirm the navigator’s calculations.
+His most famous voyage was a return trip of around 1,000 nautical miles between two islands in mid-ocean.
+Far from drifting as proposed by Sharp, Lewis found that ancient navigators would have known which course to steer by memorizing which stars rose and set in certain positions along the horizon, and this gave them fixed directions by which to steer their boats.

 The geographer Edwin Doran followed a quite different approach.
 He was interested in obtaining exact data on canoe sailing performance, and to that end employed the latest electronic instrumentation.
-Doran traveled on board traditional sailing canoes in some of the most remote parts of the Pacific, all the while using his instruments to record canoe speeds in different wind strengths - from gales to calms - the angle canoes could sail relative to the wind.
+Doran traveled on board traditional sailing canoes in some of the most remote parts of the Pacific, all the while using his instruments to record canoe speeds in different wind strengths—from gales to calms—and the angle at which canoes could sail relative to the wind.
 In the process, he provided the first really precise attributes of traditional sailing canoes.

 A further contribution was made by Steven Horvath.
-As a physiologist, Horvath’s interest was not in navigation techniques or in canoes, but in the physical capabilities of the men themselves.
+As a physiologist, Horvath’s interest was not in navigation techniques or in canoes but in the physical capabilities of the men themselves.
 By adapting standard physiological techniques, Horvath was able to calculate the energy expenditure required to paddle canoes of this sort at times when there was no wind to fill the sails, or when the wind was contrary.
-He concluded that paddles, or perhaps long oars, could indeed have propelled for long distances what were primarily sailing vessels.
+He concluded that paddles, or perhaps long oars, could indeed have propelled what were primarily sailing vessels over long distances.

-Finally, a team led by p Wall Garrard conducted important research, in this case by making investigations while remaining safely in the laboratory.
-Wall Garrard’s unusual method was to use the findings of linguists who had studied the languages of the Pacific islands, many of which are remarkably similar although the islands where they are spoken are sometimes thousands of kilometres apart.
-Clever adaptation of computer simulation techniques pioneered in other disciplines allowed him to produce convincing models suggesting the migrations were indeed systematic, but not simultaneous.
-Wall Garrard proposed the migrations should be seen not as a single journey made by a massed fleet of canoes, but as a series of ever more ambitious voyages, each pushing further into the unknown ocean.
+Finally, a team led by Wall Garrard conducted an important research, in this case by making investigations while remaining safely in the laboratory.
+Wall Garrard’s unusual method was to use the findings of linguists who had studied the languages of the Pacific islands, many of which are remarkably similar, although the islands where they are spoken are sometimes thousands of kilometers apart.
+Clever adaptation of computer simulation techniques pioneered in other disciplines allowed him to produce convincing models suggesting the migrations were indeed systematic but not simultaneous.
+Wall Garrard proposed the migrations should be seen not as a single journey made by a massed fleet of canoes but as a series of ever more ambitious voyages, each pushing further into the unknown ocean.

 What do we learn about Pacific navigation and voyaging from this research?
 Quite correctly, none of the researchers tried to use their findings to prove one theory or another; experiments such as these cannot categorically confirm or negate a hypothesis.
 The strength of this research lay in the range of methodologies employed.
-When we splice together these findings we can propose that traditional navigators used a variety of canoe types, sources of water and navigation techniques, and it was this adaptability which was their greatest accomplishment.
+When we splice together these findings, we can propose that traditional navigators used a variety of canoe types, sources of water, and navigation techniques, and it was this adaptability that was their greatest accomplishment.
 These navigators observed the conditions prevailing at sea at the time a voyage was made and altered their techniques accordingly.
-Furthermore, the canoes of the navigators were not drifting helplessly at sea but were most likely part of a systematic migration; as such, the Pacific peoples were able to view the ocean as an avenue, not a barrier, to communication before any other race on Earth.
+Furthermore, the canoes of the navigators were not drifting helplessly at sea; they were most likely part of a systematic migration.
+As such, the Pacific peoples were able to view the ocean as an avenue, not a barrier, to communication before any other race on Earth.
 Finally, one unexpected but most welcome consequence of this research has been a renaissance in the practice of traditional voyaging.
-In some groups of islands in the Pacific today young people are resurrecting the skills of their ancestors, when a few decades ago it seemed they would be lost forever.
+In some groups of islands in the Pacific today, young people are resurrecting the skills of their ancestors when a few decades ago it seemed they would be lost forever.

 Part 3